Clean Architecture With Quarkus

 • The database depends on the core-module and on JDBC, hibernate etc.

-• The rest-api depends on the core-module and on REASTEasy, Jackson etc.
+• The rest-api depends on the core-module and on RESTEasy, Jackson etc.

-• There is on app module that depends on core, database and rest-api, that contains nothing apart from the project configuration and the dependency-injection framework.
+• There is one app module that depends on core, database and rest-api, that contains nothing apart from the project configuration and the dependency-injection framework.

 My Gradle failure